flagcamp-pegasus/TravelPlanner/README.md

 This is a design document for laioffer FLAG camp.
 Contributor: Jie Ma

+*Definition of key words*
+- interest point(景点): all the provided spots regradless of the categories.
+- liked spots:all the points user selected regardless of the categories.
+- function: describe the function of the button/icon
+- visitor: anyone visit the website without an account.

 *This document follow the UC Berkeley CS 162 design document guide line* [Documentation guideline]